kisinga/Dukahub/ARCHITECTURE.md

 ## Multi-tenancy Model

-Dukahub uses **Vendure Channels** for multi-tenancy, where each business is a separate channel.
+Dukarun uses **Vendure Channels** for multi-tenancy, where each business is a separate channel.

 ### Tenancy Structure